Ilesa West

 Ilesa West is a Local Government Area in Osun State, Nigeria.
 It is located at Omi Aladiye in the city of Ilesa.
-Its chairman, as of 2019, is Giwa Nurudeen.
+The current chairman of the council is Olabode Oluwasegun.

-It has an area of 63km ^{2} and a population of 103,555 at the census of 2006.
+It has an area of 63 km2 and a population of 103,555 at the census of 2006.

 The postal code of the area is 233.

+Ilesa West Central Local Council Development Area (LCDA)

+Ilesa West Central Local Council Development Area (LCDA) was created out of Ilesa West for administrative convenience, better development planning and to bring government closer to the grassroot.
+The LCDA is created by the Government of Osun State and is responsible for the funding of the council.
+The LCDA is headed by a chairman, vice chairman and other executive and legislative branches similar to the federally recognized local councils.
+Tobiloba T. Famurewa is the current chairman of the council.